Recycling in New Brunswick

 EPR is a framework in which brand owners – the businesses that supply packaging and paper to residents – are responsible for managing the end-of-life management of these materials.
 EPR enables innovation, operational efficiencies, increased standard levels, and access to materials.
 It is recognized as one of the most effective mechanisms to improve recycling rates.

-Circular Materials is a not-for-profit organization that is committed to building an efficient and effective recycling system in New Brunswick.
+Circular Materials is a national not-for-profit organization that is committed to building an efficient and effective recycling system in New Brunswick.
 As recycling in the province transitions to EPR, Circular Materials supports brand owners in delivering a best-in-class system that continues to provide recycling services to residents and meet their obligations under the Designated Materials Regulation.

 EPR is recognized as one of the most effective mechanisms to improve recycling rates and advance a circular economy where materials are collected, recycled, and returned to producers for use as recycled content in new products and packaging.